OraMUC/table-api-generator/README.md

 <h2><a id="view_naming_conflicts"></a>Function view_naming_conflicts</h2>
 <!---------------------------------------------------------------------->

-Helper to check possible naming conflicts before the first usage of the API generator.
+Helper to check possible naming conflicts before the very first usage of the API generator.

 Also see the [naming conventions](https://github.com/OraMUC/table-api-generator/blob/master/docs/naming-conventions.md) of the generator.